top of page

 Message from Savannah Bananas owner Jesse Cole

-TEAMS ARE NOW FORMING FOR THE SECOND SOUTHERN CALIFORNIA SEASON
+TEAMS ARE NOW FORMING FOR THE THIRD SOUTHERN CALIFORNIA SEASON

 We’ll play 1 men’s doubles, 1 women’s doubles, and 1 mixed doubles.

-The match format will be quick 8-game pro sets.
+The match format will be quick 8-game short sets.

 City-Slams-C09-958.jpg